mmsaeed509/Multimedia-Mining/Lab2-Framing/README.md

 <u>**Program Requirements:**</u>

 Required is a program that divides any input speech signal into frames.
-The user canspecify any frame size, any overlap size and any window type.
+The user can specify any frame size, any overlap size and any window type.

 <u>**Inputs:**</u>